kallaspriit/react-base/README.md

 - `.eslintrc` contains the ESLint linter configuration.
 - `.eslintignore` contains the list of directories the linter should ignore.
 - `.gitignore` contains the list of directories the git version control should ignore.
+- `yarn.lock` stores the exact installed versions of dependencies, automatically managed by yarn.
+This file should be checked into version control.
 - `LICENCE` contains this software package's license agreement.

 ## Development tools